-The bill’s opponents argued that the proposed merger was too hasty, but the ultimate cause of the bill’s demise was the lack of support in the Senate
+Opponents of the bill argued that the proposed merger was too hasty, but the ultimate cause of the bill’s demise was lack of support in the Senate.

 “During my 16 years of service in the Florida Legislature, I have consistently supported New College of Florida as an important and unique component of Florida’s State University System,” Galvano said.
 “With the seemingly endless choice of higher education options for today’s students, New College provides a unique balance between a traditional liberal arts experience and a modern, innovative curriculum.”

-Galvano noted, however, that New College’s average cost per degree of $197,681 remains the highest in the State University System and is a problem the school must work to alleviate.
+Galvano noted that New College’s average cost per degree of $197,681 remains the highest in the State University System and is a problem the school must work to alleviate.
 In comparison, UF’s average cost per degree is $31,598.